its-starflow/Products/Aero/README.md

 ## Method 2 — ModuleScript

-1. Create a ModuleScript named `Aero`
+1. Download the Aero.rbxmx file.
-2. Open the `Source` file from the GitHub repository
+2. Drag and drop the file into your Roblox game's workspace.
-3. Copy the source code
-4. Paste it into the ModuleScript
 5. Put it somewhere like `ReplicatedStorage`

 Require it from a LocalScript: